DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Let’s pick up where the scene left off.
-It’s very important that you limit your description in your action lines to only things the viewer will be able to see or hear in the movie itself.
+You must limit your description in your action lines to only things the viewer can see or hear in the movie itself.

 That’s because page space on a screenplay is precious.
-One page of a screenplay is usually equivalent to one minute of screentime, give or take.
+One screenplay page is usually equivalent to one minute of screen time, give or take.

 This will not only slow down the reader but could very well turn them off completely, as many people who read your screenplay will be well-versed in the Hollywood way of doing things – including ditching things they feel waste their time.